background

 indexer/searcher, called mu.
 It takes the messages in a maildir-folder, and

 allows you to query them.
-I wondered if I could use mu
+I wondered if I could use mu as the backend for

 an emacs-based e-mail client.
 So, I fired up emacs, started writing some code

-and some later I had a first version of… mu4e
+and some later I had a first version of… mu4e.

 how does it work?

-server process (started on-demand).
+mu server process (started on-demand).
 It accepts simple commands, and

 responds with emacs s-expressions, in asynchronous fashion.
 In practice, all